|Approved by||Council, 8 July 2020|

 - To put in place a procedure to be followed by Academic Departments and Divisions in order to limit enrolment in particular papers and programmes due to insufficiency of resources.

-- To ensure the way in which limitation of enrolment is applied across the four Academic Divisions is consistent and complies with the Education Act 1989 and clause 10 of the Admission to University Statute 2011.
+- To ensure the way in which limitation of enrolment is applied across the four Academic Divisions is consistent and complies with the Education and Training Act 2020 and clause 10 of the Admission to University Statute 2011.

 The Procedure applies to all University programmes and papers with the following exceptions: